COP4934-Team10/Everglades/Codebase/Methods/ClientMethods/NativeTick().md

 # NativeTick()
 Override function for *NativeTick()*.
-This allows multiple Everglades game runs to be completed.
+This allows multiple Everglades game runs to be completed and creates related output such as calling the *AddResults* event in the *StartRunWidget* blueprint.

 ## Syntax
 ```cpp